The Council of Stellar Management

 - Getting feedback on EVE development priorities and long term roadmap

 CCP will regularly share confidential information with the CSM to evaluate different options and make strategic decisions in liaison with the Council.
 CCP will strive to facilitate meaningful discussions to better understand current community sentiment around different aspects of EVE Online from the CSM and a player perspective, using this information to make educated decisions during the prioritization of future EVE Online development plans.
-It is CCP’s intention to make it possible for the members of the Council to bring back many of these discussions to their constituency for debate.

 - Discussing ideas, theory and design approaches for potential EVE Online features